CodingNomads/flask-webdev/content/s13_user_roles/s13_p02_representing_roles.md

 | Moderate comments made by other users       | `MODERATE`      | 8     |
 | Administrate users and content              | `ADMIN`         | 16    |

 For an app like Ragtime, this is what you might expect users to be able to do, but your permissions can be slightly different if you'd like.
-For example, maybe you wanted to make a shopper's social network instead (what a *silly* idea, self).
+For example, maybe you wanted to make a shopper's social network instead.
 Your permission names could be `FOLLOW`, `REVIEW`, `ANNOUNCE`, `MODERATE`, and `ADMIN`, to represent giving users the ability to review a store or announce a new product for their own store.
 You can also expand what tasks a user is able to do with a given permission, like allowing users to comment both on compositions *and* on users' pages.
 The point is, there are options! **For now**, it's advised you stick as close to the permissions listed above as possible.
-While much of this is arbitrary, this permissions model will allow you build a pretty sweet app.
+While much of this is arbitrary, this permissions model will allow you to build a pretty sweet app.

 Looking at that table again, each task has an associated permission name and a value.
 The permission name is the name you'll give the permission in Python.
 It's all caps because the values are constant and aren't supposed to change.
 The value is *not* arbitrary, and as was hinted at before, it's got a binary pattern to it.
 Just for fun, and because your Flask course creator is a total nerd, let's represent all of those values as binary numbers (base 2):